 Here you can delete the section or change the order in which the sections appear, by dragging the dotted icons next to their name as outlined in the image below:

 Also, on the Website Configuration tab, you can customize your website font style.
 To do so, under the Font Style section, click on the drop-down bar and choose the font that better fits your website.

 Besides that, you can choose the color of your page by entering the hex code of the color you would like to have.
 You can ask Google what hex code represents each color.
-For example, white is #FFF.
+For example, blue is #0000FF.